 Abstract

 Introduction: Kelussia odoratissima Mozaff.
 (Keluss) and Purslanes with the scientific name Portulaca oleracea have many uses in the food and pharmaceutical industries due to their antioxidant properties.
-The purpose of this study was to identify the functional groups of Keluss and purslanes native to Ilam by fourier-transform infrared spectroscopy (FTIR) method, so that by knowing the main and effective compounds of the plants, we can more easily move towards the identification and production of bio-molecules and effective herbal medicines.
-Methods: Kelussia odoratissima Mozaff.
-(Keluss) and Purslanes with the scientific name Portulaca oleracea have many uses in the food and pharmaceutical industries due to their antioxidant properties.
-The purpose of this study was to identify the functional groups of Keluss and purslanes native to Ilam by fourier-transform infrared spectroscopy (FTIR) method, so that by knowing the main and effective compounds of the plants, we can more easily move towards the identification and production of bio-molecules and effective herbal medicines.
+The purpose of this study was to identify the functional groups of Keluss and purslanes native to Ilam by Fourier-Transform Infrared Spectroscopy (FTIR) procedure.
+Methods: Dried seed powder of the plants was used.
+Determination of functional groups of medicinal plants Keluss and Purslanes was done by the FTIR method.
+The functional groups were identified and reported based on the obtained different spectra.
 Results: Based on the results of spectrometry, it was found that K. odoratissima has 9 spectra including N-H, C-H, C-H, C=O, C=N, C-H, C-N, S=O, and C-Br.
 Furthermore, it was observed that P. oleracea has 13 spectra including O-H, O-H, N-H, C=O, C=N, C=C, C-H, S=O, C-H, C-H, C-O, C=C, and C-H groups.
-Conclusion: The results of the present investigation revealed that K. odoratissima and P. oleracea had a variety of FTIR spectrum profile including different functional groups which are responsible for their biological properties.
+Conclusion: The results of the present investigation revealed that K. odoratissima and P. oleracea had a variety of FTIR spectrum profiles including different functional groups that are responsible for their biological properties.

 Please cite this paper as: